TheBrittinator/Britt-s_portfolio/bikeshare_cmp/bikeshare_2_readme.md

 **This project uses Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 This program does the following:
 - import csv data
-- computes descriptive statistics.
+- applies descriptive statistics
-- script allows for raw input to create an interactive experience in the terminal to present these statistics.**
+- allows for raw input to create an interactive experience in the terminal to present these statistics.**

 # **Python | Pandas | Error Handling | Descriptive Statistics**